Scroll To Top

 The Aim of the Programme

-The RFM Programme follows the September to June academic year and welcomes Sisters, Brothers and Priests from Congregations, Societies and Dioceses.
-Its aim is to provide a robust experience of human and spiritual development in the context of a Church and world which are experiencing major social and global changes.
+The RFM Programme followed the September to June academic year and welcomed Sisters, Brothers and Priests from Congregations, Societies and Dioceses.
+Its aim was to provide a robust experience of human and spiritual development in the context of a Church and world which are experiencing major social and global changes.

-Acknowledging the impact of these challenges and struggling to understand them while respecting the diversity of views, cultures and lived experiences in the group, enables participants to journey more effectively and confidently with others in their search for God in life and ministry today.
+Acknowledging the impact of these challenges and struggling to understand them while respecting the diversity of views, cultures and lived experiences in the group, enabled participants to journey more effectively and confidently with others in their search for God in life and ministry.

-The RFM Programme incorporates the best available contemporary insights in spirituality, theology, cosmology, psychology, social justice and group dynamics to give participants a vision of formation and leadership which energises, renews and affirms them as they return to take up their roles at the end of the year.
+The RFM Programme incorporated the best available contemporary insights in spirituality, theology, cosmology, psychology, social justice and group dynamics to give participants a vision of formation and leadership which energised, renewed and affirmed them as they returned to take up their roles at the end of the year.

 Spiritual Renewal, Prayer, Ongoing Personal Formation, Human Development, Confidence Building, Liturgical Creativity, Community Building, Social Transformation, Theological Enrichment, Cultural Diversity, Opportunity to reflect on Pastoral Practice, Development of Skills for Leadership and Formation Ministry.